whatSocks/hfwiki/Coding-Standard.md

     int& numCups;
     // NOT: int &numCups; or int & numCups;
 The pointer-ness or reference-ness of a variable is a property of the type rather than the name.
+Also see [rule 3.1.3.2](#constplacement) regarding placement the const keyword before the type.

 ####3.2.5.
 Implicit test for 0 should not be used other than for boolean variables or non-NULL pointers.
     if (numGoals != 0)  // NOT: if (numGoals)